kyma-project/api-gateway/docs/user/custom-resources/apirule/04-10-apirule-custom-resource.md

 ## Sample custom resource

-This is a sample custom resource (CR) that the API Gateway Controller listens for to expose a service.
+This is a sample custom resource (CR) that the API Gateway Controller listens for to expose a Service.
 The following example has the **rules** section specified, which makes API Gateway Controller create an Oathkeeper Access Rule for the Service.

 ```yaml
 apiVersion: gateway.kyma-project.io/v1beta1